critgames/gameplay/README.md

 ---

 ## Local Development (Manual)
+This website made with [Jeykll](https://jekyllrb.com/) and is automatically updated with commits.
 Run the website locally for local developement.

 ### Run Website Locally
 ```